Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and

 Proving a Point

 Having suffered a shocking upset, Turkmenistan hoped to pull an upset of its own against one of Asia's heavyweights.
 They would eventually qualify for the 2018 World Cup two years later, as Iran traveled to Turkmenistan in what was a historic match for the Central Asian nation.
 This match, contested on June 16, 2015, marked the first match challenged not in Turkmenistan's capital city Ashgabat, but instead up north in Dasoguz, a town of the famous Silk Road located 10 kilometers from the border of Uzbekistan.
 Yet there was something peculiar about the 10000 people in attendance for this match.
-They were not loyal fans looking to enjoy a historic moment, but rather ordinary people mandated to attend then match.
+They were not loyal fans looking to enjoy a historic moment, but rather ordinary people mandated to attend the match.

 Iran's first qualifying match for the 2018 World Cup began well quickly after only four minutes by a player of Iranian Turkmen origin.
 He was on Iran's squad at the 2015 Asian Cup in Australia, and Sardar Azmoun scored what would be the first of 11 goals in qualifying after some clever maneuvering ended with a shot past three Turkmen players into the left corner of the net.
-Yet, right before halftime, Turkmenistan managed to get possession in stoppage time, and it ended with Ruslan Mingazow one-timing his shot past goalkeeper
+Yet, right before halftime, Turkmenistan managed to get possession in stoppage time, and it ended with Ruslan Mingazow one-timing his shot past the goalkeeper.

 Mingazow's goal was his first for Turkmenistan since scoring in Kathmandu, Nepal, at the 2012 AFC Challenge Cup, and he celebrated his goal with other teammates at a corner with fans.
 Turkmenistan celebrated after the game as the 1-1 draw proved to be a sign of fortunes turned around.

-During the rest of qualifying, Turkmenistan continued its improvement with a home win against Oman, as well as two victories against 2011 Asian Cup participants India Yet, road losses in Iran and Oman denied Turkmenistan contention for the 2018 World Cup.
+During the rest of qualifying, Turkmenistan continued its improvement with a home win against Oman and two victories against 2011 Asian Cup participants India.
+Yet, road losses in Iran and Oman denied Turkmenistan contention for the 2018 World Cup.
 But, its third-place performance was good enough for a second chance at qualifying for the 2019 Asian Cup.